-CX Considerations PISPs should provide messaging to inform PSUs that they will be taken to their ASPSPs to complete the payment.
+СХ Considerations 4 PISPs should provide messaging to inform PSUs that they will be taken to their ASPSPs to complete the payment.
 Example wording: "You will be securely transferred to YOUR ASPSP to authenticate and make the payment".
-Generic PISP to ASPSP redirection screen and message.
-Please refer to Section 2.2.5.

-- ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after authentication occurs.
-Example wording: "Authenticate to make payment". - For recognition based biometrics (e.g. Face ID) which can be more immediate the biometric authentication should be invoked after a delay or through a call to action to allow the PSU the ability to view the details. - ASPSPs could display the balance of PSUs payment account (not shown on user journey) as part of the authentication journey on any of the following screens: - 1.
-ASPSPs' Authentication screen. - 2.
-ASPSP to PISP redirection screen. - Displaying the balance in this instance need not require any additional strong customer authentication (an ASPSP for instance could use device identification as form of a soft authentication to identify the PSU and display the balance). - 9 Generic ASPSP to PISP redirection screen and message.
-Please refer to Section 2.2.5.

-If PSUs provide their payment account identification details (as per item #2 options) PISPs could save the account details for future transactions (like making refunds) where this is part of the payment initiation service explicitly requested by the PSU.
+5 Generic PISP to ASPSP redirection screen and message.
+Please refer to Sections 2.2.2, 2.2.4 and 2.2.7 7 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after authenticationoccurs.
+Example wording: "Authenticate to make payment".
+For recognition based biometrics (e.g. Face ID) which can be more immediate the biometric authenticationshould be invoked after a delay or through a call to action to allow the PSU the ability to view the details.
+ASPSPs could display the balance of PSUs payment account (not shown on user journey) as part of the authentication journey on any of the following screens: 1.
+ASPSPs' Authentication screen 2.
+ASPSP to PISP redirection screen.
+Displaying the balance in this instance need not require any additional strong customerauthentication.
+9 Generic ASPSP to PISP redirection screen and message.
+Please refer to Section 2.2.7 11 If PSUs provide their payment account identification details (as per item #2 options), the PISP could , with the consent of the PSU, save the account details for future transactions (such as making further payments or initiating refunds back to PSUs) where this is part of the payment initiation service explicitly requested by the PSU For example, a merchant, upon request from the PSU, may initiate a refund back to the PSU, by instructing the same PISP thatinitiated the initial PSU transaction to use the saved PSU payment account identification details as the beneficiary details for the refund.
+This will be dependant on the same PISP being used by both the PSU and the merchant, their specific contractual terms and relevant regulatory obligations under GDPR/PSRs.
+Moreover, PISPs can use this consent to provide a hint of the PSU's identity using the customer identifier as part of the payment request toenable the subsequent payment journeycontemplated in 2.4.2.